 - Passport photo page

 A non-refundable application fee of $50.00 (USD only) is required.
 U.S. checks (made payable to UL Lafayette IEP), money orders, Visa, MasterCard, Discover, or American Express are accepted.
-If you wish to pay by credit card, please contact our office directly for instructions as online payment via credit card is not currently accepted.
+If you wish to pay by credit card, please click on the Eventbrite link sent to you after your application has been received.
 Cash payments are not accepted.
 Applications may be deferred up to one consecutive semester without repayment of application fee.

 Financial Information (F-1 and J-1 visas only)